OctopusDeploy/docs/src/pages/docs/projects/project-triggers/scheduled-deployment-trigger.md

 navOrder: 2
 ---

-Scheduled Deployment Triggers allow you to define an unattended behavior for your [Projects](/docs/projects) that will cause an automatic deployment of a release based on a defined recurring schedule.
+Scheduled deployment triggers allow you to define an unattended behavior for your [projects](/docs/projects) that will cause an automatic deployment of a release based on a defined recurring schedule.

 ## Schedule